trumble117/wcc_deploy/README.md

 3. From BASH, **as oracle**, navigate to the *fmwsetup* directory, and run *fmwda.sh*
 	- *Example: ./fmwda.sh*
 	- Answer the questions it asks, as you are setting the values for your deployment.
 4. From BASH, **as oracle**, use *scripts/fmw_deploy.sh* to step through your deployment.
-Running it without argument will display the help function, along with descriptions for each step.
+Running it without sans arguments will display the help function, along with descriptions for each step.
-	- *Example: ./scripts/fmw_deploy.sh -d 0*   (Deploys step 0)
+	- *Example (to deploy step 0): ./scripts/fmw_deploy.sh -d 0*
 	- Most steps have an undo function that will allow you to back up in case the step fails and you need to retry
 5. During a few of the steps (product installations - steps 2, 3, and 4), the installation gets forked to a background process, and the output does not go to standard out.
 A log file is displayed for you to follow the installation progress.
 It is important to watch this log until you see a message stating that installation is complete, before moving to the next step.
-6. After all of the steps have been completed, the Admin Server, Nodemanager, and OHS instance will be up and running.
+6. After all of the steps have been completed, the AdminServer, Nodemanager, and OHS instance will be up and running.
 None of the managed servers will be started, however.
 Navigate to the WLS Administration Console to get started:
 	- http://your_hostname:7001/console
 7. On future start-ups, these resources will not auto-start.
 I install a small utility to help ease the process, however.
-It is available as the 'wls' command from BASH, and can be used to start the Admin Server and NodeManager.
+It is available as the 'wls' command from BASH, and can be used to start the AdminServer and NodeManager.
 Run 'wls' (after a profile refresh) to display usage information.
 	- OHS, on the other hand, is controlled via **opmnctl**, located at {DOMAIN_BASE}/{OHS_INSTANCE_NAME}/bin/opmnctl

 Please submit issues to me via GitHub.
 Any time I make a major modification, I always step through a full deployment.
 However, everyone's setup is different and may run into different issues than me.
 This is a beta release, and should be treated as such.
 I offer no warranties or guarantees in conjunction with this code.